rofarrel/LSD-Explorer/README.md

 Download the .zip folder or clone the repository.

-Run the "electron-quick-start" application in the LSD-Explorer-RO folder.
+Run the "LSD-Explorer by Riley O'Farrell" application in the LSD-Explorer-RO folder.

+If the app loads only a white screen, press "View" then "Reload" and that should load the app.